 The microbial ecology of Lyme disease

 For the past four years I have been funded by the Vermont Genetics Network to study environmental and microbiological factors that influence how Lyme disease risk varies across forested ecosystems of Rutland County, Vermont.
-My research lab of undergraduate students and I perform annual measurements of tick densities in several local forests and test these ticks for infection with Borrelia burgdorferi, the spirochaete bacterium that causes Lyme disease.
+My research lab of undergraduate students and I perform annual measurements of tick densities in several local forests and test these ticks for infection with Borrelia burgdorferi, the spirochete bacterium that causes Lyme disease.
 Additionally, we characterize the biodiversity and species composition of bacteria inhabiting the ticks.
 We are testing the hypothesis that the particular assembly of microbial species inhabiting a tick (the “tick microbiome”) affects the likelihood that the tick will maintain an infection that can be passed on to other animals, including humans.

 Biogeography of soil microbial communities